josh14668/MachineListeningCSGY9223/README.md

 **Teaching Assistant:** Julia Wilkins

 Welcome to Machine Listening!
 In this repository you'll find the assignment Jupyter notebooks and any supplemental material you might need to get started on the course assignments.
+Note that the notebooks will only be visible here at the time of assignment release.

 Steps to completing and turning in your assignments:

-1. Download the necessary folder from this repository (e.g. "assignment-1").
+1. Download the necessary notebook from this repository (e.g. `assignment1.ipynb`).
 2. Run the Jupyter notebook for the assignment locally (guide below) and complete the code and written questions.
 3. Make sure your full notebook is **evaluated**.
-4. Submit **only** the evaluated `.ipynb` file to [Gradescope](https://www.gradescope.com/courses/953045).
+4. Submit the evaluated `.ipynb` file to [Gradescope](https://www.gradescope.com/courses/953045).

 ----